-The Mediterranean diet refers to the concept of carefully jointed common food types and healthful habits, origins of which stem from the distinct traditions of a variety of regions, such as Greece, Crete, Portugal, Italy, Southern France and Spain.
-Its main goal is to enrich one’s life with proper amount of fish, beans, grains, poultry, olive oil, and plan food in order to promote a healthy way of living.
+The Mediterranean diet refers to the concept of carefully jointed common food types and healthful habits, origins of which stem from the distinct traditions of a variety of regions, such as Greece, Crete, Portugal, Italy, Southern France, and Spain.
+Its main goal is to enrich one’s life with the proper amount of fish, beans, grains, poultry, olive oil, and plant food to promote a healthy way of living.

-The concept of this diet was developed in the pursuit of reflecting food patterns which were typical of Crete, most parts of Greece, as well as Italy in the 1960s.
-It was first published in 1975 by Ancel Keys, an American biologist, and chemist Margaret Keys.
+The concept of this diet was developed in the pursuit of reflecting food patterns, which were typical of Crete, most parts of Greece, as well as Italy in the 1960s.
+It was first published in 1975 by Ancel Keys, an American biologist and chemist Margaret Keys.
 The diet finally managed to achieve widespread recognition in the 1990s.
-And it was Walter Willett and his colleagues of Harvard University’s School of Public Health who came up with the most common version of the diet which further contributed to its popularity.
+And it was Walter Willett and his colleagues of Harvard University’s School of Public Health.
+They came up with the most basic version of the diet, which further contributed to its popularity.

 The General Benefits of the Mediterranean Diet